androidwiltron/craiggoddenpayne.github.io/_posts/2018-5-22-aws-security-basics.md

 #### Roles

 - You apply a role to an User or an Instance.
-Roles are meant to be "assumed" rather than granted like you would in a group (i.e. its a temporary infation of privaledges).
+Roles are meant to be "assumed" rather than granted like you would in a group (i.e. its a temporary inflation of privileges).

 #### Policies